l0m3r/writeups/README.md

-# writeups
+# Writeups
-my writeups about smth
+My writeups about smth